g0dEngineer/xSynth/README.md

 # Replicating xSynth outside of the 2017 Civic 10th gen, and on your Desktop

+See my manuscript.

+# Powered by IBM Cloud Ai Assistant

 # xSynth currently exists in 3 forms: